 - Gorgeous landscapes include yak pastures, streams, deep valleys, and waterfalls along the route.

-Note: To visit the upper mustang, foreign tourists need a special permit to visit Upper Mustang that is worth US $500 and is valid for 10 days (50 USD per day).
+Note: To visit the upper Mustang, foreign tourists need a special permit to visit Upper Mustang that is worth US $500 and is valid for 10 days (50 USD per day).
 Additionally, excursions can only be organized by a government-approved trekking agency in Nepal.
-When booking a trip, make sure the company you’re going must be the registered agent.
+When booking a trip, make sure the company you're going must be the registered agent.

 To comply with the regulations set by the government of Nepal, travelers must hire at least one guide for every two people who intend to trek.
 Upper Mustang is not a region that can be traveled alone or on one's own without the assistance of a guide or driver.

-There is no need for you to be concerned about any of this if you have already booked this trip via authorized trekking companies.
-Because everything regarding this scenario is expertly managed by licensed companies.
+There is no need for you to be concerned about any of this if you have already booked this trip via authorized trekking companies because everything regarding this scenario is expertly managed by licensed companies.

 Upper Mustang Trek facts

 Permit: 500 USD Partially Restricted Area permit for 10 days.
 If you stay for more than 10 days, you will be required to pay an additional 50 USD per day.
-In addition, Annapurna conservation permit is also required.
+In addition, an Annapurna conservation permit is also required.

 Flora & Fauna: more than 250 plants, 2 reptiles, 63 birds, 28 mammals, and 2 amphibians.

 Guide: Required (plus a minimum of 2 trekkers).